washraf/cloudsim/README.md

 > W. A. Hanafy, A. E. Mohamed and S. A. Salem, "Novel selection policies for container-based cloud deployment models," 2017 13th International Computer Engineering Conference (ICENCO), Cairo, 2017, pp. 237-242, doi: 10.1109/ICENCO.2017.8289794.

+To run the new code run the [MySimulation](./modules/cloudsim-examples/src/main/java/org/cloudbus/cloudsim/examples/container/MySimmulation.java) File in the Container Examples inside the `cloudsim-examples` package.

 To cite the provided implementations make sure to cite the paper.

 ---